-Michelle Morford is the Project Coordinator for Providence Institute for a Healthier Community.
+Michelle Morford is the Program Director of Operations for Providence Institute for a Healthier Community.
 She is a skilled project manager with more than 14 years’ experience in the healthcare field.
 Michelle excels at facilitating project planning and creating actionable project goals.
 Most recently, she was the project manager for Patient Safety and Risk at The Everett Clinic.
 Prior she served as The Everett Clinic’s first and only event manager, organizing all events for the Provider Social Committee from 2007 to 2013.
 Michelle is certified in event management from Mount Royal College.

 Jessica Burt – Community Health Education Manager